Skip to main content

 9 mentions Positive Neutral Negative

-• “Performance and controls on the Steam Deck are good, though text may be a bit small for some players.”
+• “Performance and controls on the Steam Deck are good, though the text may be a bit small for some people.”

 • “Furthermore, the Shift+Tab overlay performance is incredibly poor; attempting to access the discussion forums caused the overlay to hang and produced a system pinwheel, nearly crashing the computer.”